arashelahi/CNCstruc/README.md

 Elahi, A.; Yan, X.; Chaudhuri, S. Enhancing the OPLS-AA force field for cellulose Iβ: structural stability and surface functionalization capability with the CM5 charge model.
 Carbohydr.
 Polym.
 2025, 360, 123572

-This paper also massively uses OPLSCM5 Click [here](quora.com/profile/Ashish-Kulkarni-100).  software developed through this research to create GROMACS-compatible topology files.
+This paper also massively uses [OPLSCM5](https://github.com/arashelahi/OPLSCM5.git).  software developed through this research to create GROMACS-compatible topology files.
 Here is the link to OPLSCM5 software.

 ## Applications